mas-bandwidth/netcode/README.md

 It has the following properties:

-1. It's connection oriented
+1. All packets are delivered over UDP
+2. Connection oriented
-2. It encrypts and sign packets
+3. Encrypts and sign packets
-3. It provides authentication support so only authenticated clients can connect to dedicated servers
+4. Only authenticated clients can connect to dedicated servers

 This github repository contains the reference implementation of this protocol in C.